DigitalDenCloud/serverless-web-application-backend/README.md

 sam build
 ```

-Packaged the function dependencies and organized the project code and folder structure to prepare for deployment.
+The sam build command packages the function dependencies and organizes the project code and folder structure to prepare for deployment.

-Use the sam build command to prepare the application for deployment.
 The AWS SAM CLI creates a .aws-samdirectory and organizes the application dependencies and files there for deployment.

 #### Deploying the Application: